-Purpose: Terms and conditions for Sendcloud Insurance.
+Purpose: To inform you about the terms and conditions for Sendcloud Insurance.
 The insurer will reimburse the purchase value in addition to the shipping costs when a claim is approved.
 Before you send a parcel with Sendcloud Insurance, please read these conditions carefully.
 When you apply this insurance to your shipment you automatically agree to the terms.

 How to insure your packages

 To insure your packages against loss or damage, edit an order in your incoming order overview by clicking the pen icon.
-Enter the amount of coverage you want to insure your package by in intervals of 100 euros.
+Enter the amount of coverage you want to insure your package by in intervals of 100 euros (Max.
+5000 euros).
 The price of the insurance will be reflected in the cost of the label.
 Press save when you are done editing the order.

 Set up default insurance on all of your packages